Oded Goldreich: Israel Prize and controversy

 the matter should be resolved by the new Minister of Education Yifat Shasha-Biton.
 In November 2021, Shasha-Biton announced that she would block Goldreich from receiving the prize.
-In December 2021 Attorney General Mandelblit told the High Court that Prof. Goldreich should be given the Israel Prize in Mathematics, despite Education Minister Shasha-Biton's decision.
+In December 2021 Attorney General Mandelblit told the High Court that Goldreich should be given the Israel Prize in Mathematics, despite Education Minister Shasha-Biton's opposition.

 In an editorial, the Jerusalem Post wrote that Goldreich's "[c]alling for the boycott of professional colleagues ... is a red line that shouldn't be crossed".
 A Haaretz editorial said that Shasha-Biton's decision meant "the most prestigious prize awarded by Israel will not be the mark of scientific excellence but of loyalty to the government".
-In March 2022 the High Court of Israel ruled that the 2021 prize had to be awarded to Prof. Goldreich.
+In March 2022 the High Court of Israel finally ruled that the 2021 prize must be awarded to Goldreich.

 Personal life

 He is married to Dana Ron, who is a computer scientist at Tel Aviv University, and has collaborated with Ron on approximation algorithms.